benjaminellis33/Basketball-Data-Science/README.md

 ## TODO

-* Install git and powershell 7
+* Install git and powershell 7 -> or use Mac terminal or R Studio terminal
 * Setup, practice Github
 * Add parameters to functions
     * Red Devils shooting % may be different than bad guys